 - Take photographs/video at the market and its events to be used in marketing/media campaigns for the market, including ads, newsletters, displays and website

-If you’re interested in becoming a volunteer, you can contact the market manager, Andrea Shores, through our Contact Us page.
+If you’re interested in becoming a volunteer, you can contact the market manager, Ananda Meyer, through our Contact Us page.

 Yes!
 We welcome dogs (and other pets) on leashes.

 Please submit a message through our Contact Us page requesting that we add you to the music calendar and we will respond to your request promptly.